serverpod/serverpod_docs/docs/05-concepts/06-database/03-relations/04-self-relations.md

     unique: true
 ```

 In this example, there is a named relation holding the data on both sides of the relation.
 The field `nextId` is a nullable field that stores the id of the next post.
 It is nullable as it would be impossible to create the first entry if we already needed to have a post created.
-The next post is the
+The next post represents the object on "this" side while the previous post is the corresponding object on the "other" side.
+Meaning that the previous post is connected to the `nextId` of the post that came before it.

 ## One-to-many

+In a one-to-many self-referenced relation there is one object field connected to a list field.
+In this example we have modeled the relationship between a cat and her potential kittens.
+Each cat has at most `one` mother but can have `n` kittens, for brevity, we have only modeled the mother.

 ```yaml
 class: Cat